imagej/imagej.github.io/pages/Colour_Deconvolution.md

 ---

 Similarly to the command {% include bc content='Image | Color | RGB
-split' %}, this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
+split'%}, this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
 This is useful e.g. to do pigment separation.